-The typical recipe for marinating bak kwa include salt, pepper, sugar, soya sauce, rice wine, five spice powder and fish sauce.
-For my gluten free bak kwa recipe, I am using pork mince and marinade ingredients are salt, ground white pepper, sugar, gluten free light soy sauce, gluten free kecap manis, gluten free oyster sauce, fish sauce, sesame oil, medium dry sherry and five spice powder.
-And honey is used for glazing.
-This recipe is also corn free, dairy free, egg free, nut free and refined sugar free.
+The typical recipe for marinates include salt, pepper, sugar, soya sauce, rice wine, five spice powder and fish sauce.
+For my gluten free bak kwa recipe, I am using pork mince as my main ingredient.
+My marinade ingredients are gluten free light soy sauce, gluten free kecap manis, gluten free oyster sauce.
+Plus salt, ground white pepper, sugar, fish sauce, sesame oil, medium dry sherry and five spice powder.
+In addition, I used honey as glazing for the bak kwa.
+This recipe is also low carb, corn free, dairy free, egg free, nut free and refined sugar free.

-The origin of bak kwa dated all the way back to ancient China, specifically the Fujian province in the southern region.
-Due to the prevalent of poverty, pork or meat in general was considered an extravagance during that time and common practice was to preserve the meat reserved only for special occasion like Chinese New Year.
-Traditionally, pork will be sliced into thin pieces and then marinated in sugar, salt, soy sauce and spices, then air-dried and subsequently cooked on a hotplate.
+The origin of bak kwa dated all the way back to ancient China, specifically the southern region of Fujian province.
+Because of prevalent of poverty, pork or meat was an extravagance during that time.
+The common practice was to preserve the meat reserved only for special occasion like Chinese New Year.
+Bak kwa makers will slice large pieces of pork into thin pieces.
+And then marinate them in sugar, salt, soy sauce and spices.
+Followed by air-drying and subsequently cooked on a hotplate.

 There are two main types of bak kwa in both Malaysia and Singapore, namely sliced pork and minced pork.
-The sliced pork variety is made from slicing pork pieces from hard chunk of meat and has lean and tough texture.
-While the minced pork variety has more fats and is more tender.
-It is made by shaping and flattening the minced pork into rectangular slices and marinated before grilling.
-The minced pork version at home.
+Retailers make the sliced pork variety from slicing pork pieces from a hard chunk of meat.
+Resulting in a lean and tough texture.
+The minced pork variety has more fats and is more tender.
+It is first made by shaping and flattening the minced pork into rectangular slices and marinated before grilling.
+We can easily replicate the minced pork version at home.

-Other unusual meat used are duck, turkey, ostrich, emu, fish, prawn, lobster and even crocodile offered by bak kwa specialty shops.
+Other unusual meat used are duck, turkey, ostrich, emu, fish, prawn, lobster and even crocodile.
+Bak kwa specialty shops offer modern varieties.
 In addition, vegan bak kwa made with soy, tempeh and mushrooms is also available.
-Other modern ingredients used to flavour the meat are chilli, lemon and pepper, mala (spicy and numbing seasoning made from Sichuan peppercorn and chili pepper), and peri peri sauce (African Bird’s Eye Chili sauce), Korean kimchi, Pineapple, Durian, Lemongrass, cinnamon, cheese, ginseng, garlic, rock sugar honey, red yeast (monascus) rice wine and smoked apple-wood or lychee-wood.
+Other modern ingredients used to flavour the meat are chilli, lemon and pepper, mala.
+Mala is a spicy and numbing seasoning made from Sichuan peppercorn and chili pepper.
+As well as peri peri sauce (African Bird’s Eye Chili sauce), Korean kimchi, Pineapple, Durian, Lemongrass, cinnamon, garlic, and cheese.
+They even make bak kwa with ginseng, rock sugar honey, red yeast (monascus) rice wine and smoked apple-wood or lychee-wood.